On the motive of a commutative algebraic group: Introduction

-We now turn to a sketch of our approach.
-The first step is to write down a candidate for $\Mof(G)$, inspired by the work of Barbieri-Viale and Kahn \cite{BVK}.
-Consider the sheaf on the big \'etale site on $\Smk$ represented by $G$.
+First, following Barbieri-Viale and Kahn \cite{BVK}, consider $\ul{G}$ the sheaf on the big \'etale site on $\Smk$ represented by $G$.
 It inherits from the group structure of $G$ a canonical structure of sheaf of abelian groups.
-Then let $\ul{G}$ be the sheaf of $\Q$-vector spaces on the big \'etale site defined by

-for $S$ smooth over $k$.
-By work of Spie\ss-Szamuely (\cite{SS}) $\ul{G}$ has transfers.
-The motive $\Mof(G)\in \DMeetkQ,$ associated to this sheaf $\ul{G}$ will be called the $1$-motive of $G$.
-Notice that it is not a priori a geometric motive.
+By work of Spie\ss-Szamuely (\cite{SS}) $\ul{G}$ has transfers, hence it induces a motive (namely the singular complex $\ul{C}_*\ul{G}$ that we will note $\Mof(G).$